-They work for you, putting your interests first, so unlike a provider they will not try to push you into any particular deal.
-They can also give you invaluable advice on which type of mortgage is right for your situation and how much you can afford.
+They work for you, so unlike a provider, they will not try to push you into a particular deal and can offer invaluable advice on which type of mortgage is right for you and how much you can afford.

 If you found this article useful, you might also find our article on what a mortgage in principle is informative, too!